 • For WELL v2 Feature A05 (optimization), use the project's total area.
-In addition to testing in non-leased areas, the performance testing agent must have access to test within tenant spaces (either before or after fit-out), representing at least 10% of leased area.
+In addition to testing in non-leased areas, the WELL Performance Testing Agent must have access to test within tenant spaces (either before or after fit-out), representing at least 10% of leased area.